 Dr Teiraona Low Dog, a well-known western doctor who specializes in herbal medicine, said adaptogens “could be the most important class of plants that we are going to find in the 21st century.
 “On top of daily meditation, healthier eating, and writing daily in a journal, these herbs could be an essential part of helping you manage your stress.”

 Adaptogens should not be considered as a ‘miracle cure’, experts caution.
 They should be considered as part of a whole-body treatment that includes a proper diet, regular exercise and adequate sleep.
-They will be of little assistance if the people taking them aren’t addressing the root causes of stress in their life such as diet, exercise and adequate amounts of sleep.

 Why this (not so) sudden interest?